roddhjav/pass-import/share/man/man1/pass-import.md

 # DESCRIPTION

 **pass import** is a password store extension allowing you to import your password database to a password store repository conveniently.
 It natively supports import from <!-- NB BEGIN -->62<!-- NB END --> different password managers.
 More manager support can easily be added.

-Passwords are imported into the existing default password store; therefore, the password store must have been initialised before with **pass init**.
+Passwords are imported into the existing default password store, therefore the password store must have been initialized before with **pass init**.

-By default, pass imports entries at the root of the password store and only keeps the primary data (password, login, email, URL, group).
-This behavior can be changed using the provided options.
+By default, pass imports entries at the root of the password store and only keeps the main data (password, login, email, URL, group).
+This behaviour can be changed using the provided options.

 Pass import handles duplicates and is compatible with *browserpass*.
 It imports OTP secret in a way that is compatible with *pass-otp*.

+pass-import also provides a **pimport** script that allows importing passwords to other password managers.
+For instance, you can import passwords from Lastpass to a Keepass database.
+It currently supports password export from <!-- NB DST BEGIN -->8<!-- NB DST END --> managers.

 # COMMAND